 5. They are great for reminders

 Sometimes I am so rubbish with remembering tasks or appointments, so having them written down is so helpful.
 As I use my bullet journal daily I will continuously see them and not forget.
 Also writing things down, means you can refer back or reflect on memories.

-Bullet journalling can teach you a variety of different things, but you can even learn about yourself through it also.
+Bullet journaling can teach you a variety of different things, but you can even learn about yourself through it also.

 Do you bullet journal?
-What is one thing you have learned from bullet journalling?
 I’d love to hear in the comments.